Office: MHRA 3328

 Dr. Myers specializes in rhetoric and composition studies with an emphasis on the history of the discipline and feminist rhetorical studies.
 She teaches undergraduate and graduate courses in composition, linguistics, and rhetorical history and theory.
 In addition to her current duties as Director of the College Writing Program, she previously served four years as the Director of Graduate Studies in English and four as the Director of English Education.
 She was President of the Coalition of Women Scholars in the History or Rhetoric and Composition during 2010-2012 and continues to serve on the Coalition’s Advisory Board.
-She is currently working on a co-edited collection on women and ethos.

 - “Pieces of the Puzzle: Feminist Rhetorical Studies and the Material Conditions of Women’s Work.”
 Review Essay.
 College Composition and Communication 65.2 (2013).
 345-65.

 - “Western Women’s Ethos and a Response to Privilege: Advocacy in Hillary Rodham Clinton’s ‘Women’s Rights Are Human Rights.’”
 Political Women: Language and Leadership.
 Eds.
 Michele Lockhart and Kathleen Mollick.
 Lexington, 2013.
 153-73.